Below, you'll find the answers to some of the most frequently asked questions about the MSN online program from Sacred Heart University.

 - Is there a residency for the FNP program?

 - How do I plan for the campus residency component?

 - Will I have to travel for my clinical?

 To be considered for admission, applicants must meet the following qualifications:

-- have a bachelor's degree in nursing from an accredited college with a GPA of 3.2 or higher
+- Have a bachelor's degree in nursing from an accredited college with a GPA of 3.2 or higher

 No, the students taking another specialization in the Master of Science in Nursing program cannot transfer between specializations.